Riley-livingston/mango-vision-pipeline/README.md

 # 🥭 Visual Search Service

-A containerized machine learning service for visual search capabilities using PyTorch, MMYolo, and TinySAM.
+A containerized machine learning service for Trading Card visual search capabilities using PyTorch, MMYolo, and TinySAM.

 ## Overview